 And for game consoles and virtual reality headsets, HDMI 2.1’s Variable Refresh Rate and Quick Frame Transport features should result in a smoother experience.

-Will I have to buy a new television?
+Do I have to buy a new television?

 In reality, the market is only just getting used to 4K, so we wouldn't be put off buying a new TV now because of what might arrive further down the line.
+And, with HDMI 2.1 you're really left at the mercy of the manufacturers over which features of the standard they will actually support.

-Will I have to buy new cables?
+Do I have to buy new cables?

 Yes you will, although not yet.
 You should wait for the relevant hardware and software to become available before the need to join it together becomes an issue.
 Beware that any cables currently on the market that claim 48GB capabilities have not yet been compliance tested.